 Tropical seas throughout the Indo-Pacific region and the Caribbean.

 All Banded Coral Shrimps are marked with the characteristic bright red and white bands on their body and pincer claws, with the legs and antennae being white, except for the S. zanzibaricus species which are red.
-The front pair of legs are equipped with as pair of pincers which are larger than the pincers on the second pair of legs.
+The front pair of legs are equipped with a pair of pincers which are larger than the pincers on the second pair of legs.
 The third pair of legs have no pincers.
 The Coral Banded Shrimp will regrow lost legs during its next molt.

-Coloration of the shrimp's carapace is where species differ as the S. hispidus is white.
+The coloration of the shrimp's carapace is where species differ as the S. hispidus is white.

 Stenopus hispidus gets along well with most fish and invertebrates (see exceptions, below) in an aquarium.
 However, triggerfish and many eels will dine on Coral Banded Shrimp when given the opportunity.
 In the wild, this shrimp prefers to live in caves and on the bottom of overhangs and will actively clean fish, when presented with parasites.

 In the wild, the Coral Banded Shrimp is nocturnal, hiding under ledges and in caves during the day and feeding at night.
 These shrimps live in monogamy and are somewhat territorial, defending an area of one to two meters in diameter against other crustaceans and in particular other Coral Banded Shrimps.
 If another Coral Banded Shrimp enters its territory, it will defend it, with one or the other shrimp losing legs and pincers in the battle that will follow.